edgedb/easy-edgedb/chapter9/index.md

 ## Overloading instead of making a new type

-So now that we know the keyword `overloaded`, we don't need the `HumanAge` type for `NPC` anymore.
+We can improve our schema a bit after having learned the `overloaded` keyword in this chapter.
+With this keyword we don't need the `HumanAge` type for `NPC` anymore.
 Right now it looks like this:

 ```sdl
 scalar type HumanAge extending int16 {